huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Stable Diffusion XL Refiner

-Here is how to refine SDXL images with a single image and prompt:
+Here is how to refine SDXL images using a single image and prompt:

 ```bash
 python image_to_image_generation.py \